bgoonz/gists-revamp/_CURRENT/6af1b7b3/alt-web-dev-setup.md

     # verify install/config
     which node # => /Users/username/.nvm/versions/node/v10.13.0/bin/node

 Node, like Ruby, comes with a package manager called [NPM](https://docs.npmjs.com/), which provides access to a whole ecosystem of libraries and tools we can use.
 NPM comes pre-bundled with Node, so there is no additional work for us to do.
-By default we don't need any additional packages installed and will be installing them on a per-project basis.
+By default we don’t need any additional packages installed and will be installing them on a per-project basis.